School of Social & Political Sciences

 Biography

-I joined the School of Social and Political Sciences (Sociological and Cultural Studies division) in 2026 as an Early Career Leverhulme & LKAS Fellow.
-Over the coming years, I will focus on developing my project titled 'Bread and Roses: Rest and free time as sites of struggle in disabling capitalism'.
-This work is supported by the Leverhulme Trust and the UofG Lord Kelvin/Adam Smith (LKAS) Leadership Fellowship.
+I joined the School of Social and Political Sciences (Sociological and Cultural Studies division) in 2026 as an Early Career Leverhulme & LKAS (Lord Kelvin & Adam Smith) Leaderhip Fellow.
+Over the coming years, I will focus on developing my project:

 Currently, I am a member of the committees/boards of

-My recent academic work has been published as research articles in the Global Political Economy Journal (2023), The International Journal of Care and Caring (2024), and the International Journal of Disability and Social Justice (2024), and as blogs/articles on the Political Studies Association's blog and in the European Sociological Association's European Sociologist e-magazine.
+My recent academic work has been published as research articles in the Global Political Economy Journal (2023), The International Journal of Care and Caring (2024), and the International Journal of Disability and Social Justice (2024); a Book Review Symposium in the Postdigital Science and Education Journal (2026); and other publications on the Political Studies Association (PSA) blog and in the European Sociological Association (ESA) European Sociologist e-magazine.

-Beyond academic research, I have served as a reviewer of journal articles and grant applications, advisor on a cross-university research project, researcher on a full-time, self-organised placement with The Bureau of Investigative Journalism (funded by the ESRC during my PhD), mentor (via the British Sociological Association), organiser of scholarly events, contributor to and supporter of various collectives and campaigns, and member of scholarly awards committees (via the Marxist Section of the American Sociological Association & via the Society for Disability Studies).
+Beyond academic research, I have served as a reviewer of journal articles, book proposals, and grant applications, advisor on a cross-university research project, researcher on a full-time, self-organised placement with The Bureau of Investigative Journalism (funded by the ESRC during my PhD), mentor via the British Sociological Association (BSA), organiser of scholarly events/conferences/symposia, contributor to and supporter of various collectives and campaigns, and member of scholarly awards committees (via the Marxist Section of the American Sociological Association (ASA), the Society for Disability Studies (SDS), and the Leisure Studies Association (LSA)).

-Alongside my academic teacher and researcher work across different university departments, my previous support staff and academic-related roles in higher education have shaped my practice in equal measure.
-In previous years, I also undertook a variety of funded internships and voluntary researcher roles in seven organisations across the third and public sectors (social enterprises, charities, a 'think-do-tank', and a city council) in Birmingham.
+Alongside my teacher and researcher roles across different university departments, my previous professional services (support staff and academic-related roles) in higher education have shaped my practice in equal measure.
+In previous years, I also undertook a variety of funded internships and voluntary researcher roles in seven organisations across the third and public sectors (social enterprises, charities, a 'think-do-tank', and a city council) in Birmingham - giving me insight into the social impact of the activities that take place through the non-private sectors.

 Research interests

 My research interests have changed over time, but their main underlying commonality has been producing indisciplinary, socially useful, and emancipatory knowledge for the advancement of collective struggle and social change.
-That said, my areas of interest are broadly as follows:
+That said, I am most exciter by initiatives in the areas of:

 Publications